 VA Loan Inspection Requirements

-In order to offer a guarantee on the VA home loan, the Veterans department wants to take every step possible to make sure that the home is worth the asking price and that the property is suitable for living.
-The inspection is the actual visit of a qualified appraiser who then makes a report about the property.
-The VA minimum property requirements are guidelines for the condition of the property.
+To offer a guarantee on the VA home loan, the Veterans department wants to take every step possible to make sure that the home is worth the asking price and that the property is suitable for living.
+The inspection is the actual visit of a qualified VA appraiser who then makes a report about the property.
+The property must meet VA minimum property requirements (MPRS) which are guidelines for the condition of the property.

-While reviewing the home, the appraiser is looking out for problems that could make the home uncomfortable or unlivable for the veteran.
-Here are some of the top areas that the appraiser is considering.
+While reviewing the property, the VA appraiser is looking out for problems that could make the home uncomfortable or unlivable for the veteran.
+Here are some of the top areas that the VA appraiser is considering.

 - Windows – Any broken window will need to be repaired before the VA loan can be closed.
 A broken window can cause higher utility costs and possibly invite crime through a negative image.